 eRenterPlan is a renters insurance policy that may be offered to you by your property manager when you sign a new lease.
 Although signing up for eRenterPlan can be an easy way to fulfill requirements to obtain renters insurance, we recommend you review other insurers for cheaper and more comprehensive policies.

-eRenterPlan is a simple, but not cheap, renters insurance policy offered in more than 7,500 properties and 1.8 million units throughout the U.S. If your building mandates that tenants have renters insurance, your landlord or property manager may have a partnership with eRenterPlan and suggest you purchase its policy.
+eRenterPlan is a simple — yet expensive — renters insurance policy offered in more than 7,500 properties and 1.8 million units throughout the U.S. If your building mandates that tenants have renters insurance, your landlord or property manager may have a partnership with eRenterPlan and suggest you purchase its policy.

 eRenterPlan is a bare-bones renters insurance policy with almost no scope for a buyer to customize their coverage.
 When purchasing the plan, you'll simply select your personal property coverage and deductible, and you're given a minimal choice of add-on coverage options.
 Worse yet, eRenterPlan has a poor customer service reputation and does not offer competitive renters insurance rates.